sigamani/agentic-rag/README.md

    This step will evaluate the model's performance and output the results in console and also row-wise in `eval.csv`

 ## Todo
-- **Parametrization**: Add parametrization for anything that should be parametrizable (e.g. k in retrieval).
-Could use a simple configuration file.
 - **Improve Retrieval**: Explore the following methods to enhance retrieval accuracy:
     - Hybrid search with multi-vector representations.
     - Fine-tune embedding models on financial data.